Vickers Wellesley: Type 246

 The private venture monoplane, which received the internal designation Vickers Type 246 continued to make progress.
 On 19 June 1935, it performed its maiden flight from Brooklands, piloted by Vickers' Chief Test Pilot J "Mutt" Summers, and was promptly offered to the Royal Air Force (RAF).
 This aircraft possessed superior performance, but did not attempt to meet the multi-role requirements of the specification, having been designed to perform the bomber role only.
 On 23 July 1934, the G.4/31 monoplane was damaged in a crash, it was rebuilt as a pre-production series Type 246 to support the latter's development.

 Andrews observed that the Wellesley absorbed an abnormally high level of engineering development resources, largely due to the novel structure used throughout its airframe.
-Extensively metallurgical research was needed, along with various structural test rigs to validate the airframe's strength.
+Extensive metallurgical research was needed, along with various structural test rigs to validate the airframe's strength.
 The fabrication of the curved frames needed for its geodesic structure necessitated the development of new powered machinery that greatly improved production times over the hand-operated methods used at the start of the pre-production phase; the same machinery was subsequently used on various wartime and postwar aircraft, such as the Vickers VC10 jetliner.
 Andrews alleges that Vickers had also considered adopting stressed-skin construction for the Wellesley as well.